Wait, Where Is The Flu This Year?

 This isn't a coincidence.
 We can likely thank COVID precautions, including hand washing, social distancing, and mask wearing, for our lighter-than-usual flu season, says Jessica Malaty Rivera, MS, infectious disease epidemiologist and science communication lead at The COVID Tracking Project.
 Influenza is a respiratory virus, and similar to COVID-19, it's spread via droplets that are made when people talk, sneeze, or cough.
 So it stands to reason that the same measure we know prevents the SARS-CoV-2 virus from spreading will work against the flu too.
 Maybe even better, since the virus that causes the flu has a shorter infectious period than COVID, Rivera points out.
 "The infectious period for COVID-19 includes the pre-symptomatic phase and even asymptomtic cases.
 That's not the case with influenza," she says.

-Flu vaccines were also more popular this year, with 193.7 million distributed in the 2020-2021 season compared to 175 million in the 2019-2020 season, according to the CDC.
+Flu vaccines were also more popular in Canada this year.
+Every province ordered more than last year, most by at least 20%.
+In the U.S., 193.7 million flu shots were distributed in the 2020-2021 season compared to 175 million in the 2019-2020 season, according to the CDC.
 The flu shot can help keep you from getting sick, and can keep you from spreading the virus to others too.

 The fact that so many schools were closed over the winter probably helped keep this flu season manageable as well, Rivera says, since schools are typically hotspots for spreading germs.
 In general, with many more people than usual working from home — and not taking public transport or working in congregate settings — there have been fewer chances for the illnesses spread.